AdaSouls/Stateful-POAP/README.md

 npm run database:reset
 ```

-## Production

 To start the database, run the command:

 ```
 npm run database:up
 ```

+## Run the Indexer

-To run the Game Node, follow these steps:
+To run the Stateful POAPs Indexer, follow these steps:

 1. Change to the parent directory where the packaged folder was generated: